SAP/luigi/docs/navigation-parameters-reference.md

 - **loadingIndicator.hideAutomatically** disables the automatic hiding of the loading indicator once the micro frontend is loaded.
 It is only considered if the loading indicator is enabled.
 It does not apply if the loading indicator is activated manually with the `LuigiClient.uxManager().showLoadingIndicator()` function.
 If the loading indicator is enabled and automatic hiding is disabled, use `LuigiClient.uxManager().hideLoadingIndicator()` to hide it manually in your micro frontend during the startup.
 This parameter is enabled by default.
 - **viewGroup** defines a group of views in the same domain sharing a common security context.
 This improves performance through reusing the frame.
 Use **viewGroup** only for the views that use path routing internally.
 - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
+- **altText** adds the HTML `alt` attribute to an icon.
+Note that this property only applies to icons with a defined absolute or relative path.
 - **hideSideNav** if set to `true`, the left navigation disappears when you click the affected node.
 It is set to `false` by default.
 - **badgeCounter** adds a badge with a number and a label to a node.
 Nodes that are part of a category show a cumulated number of all badges in this category. **badgeCounter** is only available for top navigation items.
   - **label** is the label of the badge.